How close can we get to each other when we’re wet? Or - Membering the Night Witches, Lou Lou Sainsbury, Mad’Art Cinema, Tunis, Tunisia, March 2020

-Lou Lou Sainsbury is a non-binary artist, filmmaker, musician and writer based in Margate, UK & Rotterdam, Netherlands.
-They self-identify as a time traveller, making things that unwrite histories of living beings into mythopeaic dreamscapes, informed by queer, decolonial & ecological activisms.
+Lou Lou Sainsbury (she/they) is a trans artist, musician and writer based in Margate, UK & Rotterdam, Netherlands.
+They self-identify as a time traveller, making things that unwrite histories of living beings into mythopeaic dreamscapes, informed by queer & ecological activisms.
 They often seek intimate approaches to understand technology, power, and how living beings transform within these worlds; using sloppy words, noisy performances and unstable images to create tricksterish fables for utopian thinking.

 Lou Lou likes working collaboratively with other artists, communities and non-arts professionals through performance, joint-research and radical pedagogies.
 In 2016, they graduated with a BA in Moving Image at University of Brighton; they subsequently founded Synthetic Ecology, an educational forum and screening platform for artists’ moving image, in collaboration with the artist Mikhail Karikis.
 In 2017, Lou Lou was an associate artist at Open School East.
 Since 2018, they have been an associate of Conditions studio programme in Croydon.
 They are currently studying DAI Art Praxis MA at the Dutch Art Institute.